 Conventional loans have stricter credit and income requirements than government-backed loans, such as VA and FHA.
 But like federally-insured loans, conventional mortgages allow buyers to put as little as 3 percent down, which makes this form of financing a strong competitor to FHA.

 The typical debt-to-income (DTI) ratio on a conventional mortgage cannot exceed 45%, including the mortgage payment.
 However, exceptions can be made.
 For example, borrowers with excellent credit and high cash reserves may qualify for a DTI as high as 50%.
-Likewise, borrowers with a few credit dings and low cash reserves could have a lower DTI.

 Benefits of a Conventional Loan